SAP-archive/cloud-analytics-end-to-end-sample/exercise2/README.md

 Enter `exercise` as the package name and click *Create*

+**NOTE:** please pay attention to the spelling, as HANA is case senstitive.

 <img src="img/exercisePckg.png" alt="newExercisePackage" width="40%">

 Repeat this step to create a sub-package `data` in your newly created *exercise* package.
 For the *data* package again create a sub-package named `loads`.

+**NOTE:** please pay attention to the spelling, as HANA is case senstitive.

 Afterwards your structure should look like this: